-The City does not yet have data on how its approaches to spending its SLRF allotment have progressed equity goals.
+Given the pervasive and far-reaching nature of historical racism, disinvestment, and injustice, the City recognizes that progress toward equity may not be immediately realized and may take time to move the needle.
 Nevertheless, as noted above, the Center for Economic Recovery has a specific equity criterion that will be considered when each initiative is being evaluated for funding.
-Further, alongside the priority leads, community partners, and Office of Quality Control and Performance Management, the City is developing performance measure metrics to measure and clearly understand how the City's SLRF-funded projects and initiatives have progressed equity goals.
+Further, alongside the priority leads, community partners, and Office of Urban Analytics, the City is developing performance measure metrics to measure and clearly understand how the City's SLRF-funded projects and initiatives have progressed equity goals.